+The following information on condo real estate in Toronto was graciously provided by Atlantispools.ca.
 One of the major struggles with deciding between a standalone home and a condo is the addition of condo fees.
 It seems as if you're paying a small rent to the condo association each month for a home that you own and most likely also pay a monthly mortgage fee as well.
-Sometimes it can be difficult to tell where all of those fees are going if you don't have one of the Toronto Harbourfront condos with as many extra amenities as floors in the building.
+Sometimes it can be difficult to tell where all of those fees are going if you don't have one of the condo with as many extra amenities as floors in the building.
 Here are some common applications for condo fees and some of the advantages they offer.

 Utilities are also usually part of the packaged deal of condo fees.
 If you take off what these payments would cost you separately in a standalone home, these fees might already be paying for themselves.
-The condo fees on the average condominiums for sale in Mississauga priced at around $200,000 might be $175/month.
+The condo fees on the average condominiums for sale are priced at around $400,000 might be $575/month.
 Utilities on a two-bedroom home including internet and cable would likely be around this much.

 While you may find a longer list of amenities with vacation condo rentals than you will with the average designs in Toronto, buildings usually now come with at least a few perks.
 You may have access to an onsite gym or a party room that you are permitted to book for your own events.
 Condo fees are divided evenly between all of the units in the building.
 This means that you are paying for these amenities even if you don't use them.
 This might be a drawback for someone who doesn't plan on spending much extra time in their building.